TN 8 (11-12)

 Infants with Dravet syndrome appear normal at birth with most children showing signs and symptoms of this disorder during the first year of life.
 As children with Dravet syndrome get older, the degree of intellectual impairment appears to correlate with the frequency of seizures.
 The decline in cognitive function tends to stabilize after age 4.
 Children surviving into adolescence and adulthood are dependent on caregivers.

 Seizures in Dravet syndrome are difficult to manage, but can be reduced by anticonvulsant drugs.
-Some medications may aggravate seizures necessitating close monitoring of medication use by the treating physician.
+Some medications may aggravate seizures necessitating close monitoring of medication use by the claimant’s medical source(s).
 Treatment with a ketogenic diet high in fats and low in carbohydrates has been of benefit in some cases.

 SUGGESTED PROGRAMMATIC ASSESSMENT*